 Faculty or organization/agency references - February 8, 2019

 - Any major under the discipline of sociology (sociology, rural sociology, agriculture and society (A&S) or criminal justice studies).

 - 3.0 GPA or higher.

 - Full or part-time student.

-- Graduate - completion of one half year in graduate study.
+- Graduate students - completion of one-half year in graduate study.

 One of the goals of AKD has been to stimulate scholarship through publication.
 The first publication of the organization was The Quarterly, established and edited by Dr. Bogardus from 1928-1932.
 The Quarterly became the Alpha Kappa Deltan: A Sociological Journal.